- Introduction

 To configure Amazon DynamoDB as a Source in Hevo you need to provide the AWS region where your DynamoDB instance is running.

-To know your AWS region:
+To retrieve your AWS region:

 -